Occupational Therapy OT

 • Other healthcare settings

 Choose the MOT if you want a shorter program, and you envision your career as mainly clinical in nature.
-Choose the OTD if you want the doctoral credential, additional coursework in OT leadership and advocacy, and the chance to contribute to the field through a capstone research project.
+Choose the OTD if you want the doctoral credential, additional coursework in OT leadership and advocacy and the chance to contribute to the field through a capstone research project.

-3. Pass the NBCOT Exam
+3. Pass the NBCOT Exam and Obtain State Licensure

 ARE YOU INSPIRED?